codesandtags/blog/content/posts/2022-08-25-engineers-survival-guide/index.md

 ### Let people fail.
 Help them fall slowly
 - "Trust in yourself and your peers, make sure the direction is set, and let them drive.
 Let them fail; failure is nothing but a great learning opportunity.
 Just make sure you have built a safety net around them, so if they fail, neither of your careers are at risk"
 - "Do not be a micromanager.
 Set a direction and let people do their best while preparing a safety net in case they fall"

+### The Tiebreaker - Reaching consensus

+- "The problem starts when the discussion is about something non quantifiable, and people's opinions come from their intuition.
+We have talked about how engineers are data driven"
+- "Always have an odd number of people in decision-making so you can always have a tiebreaker"

+### The importance of allies in Design discussions

+- "Do not underestimate the power of allies during the design discussion.
+The worst outcome in a design discussion is a split group supporting different approaches"
+- "Use Design discussion to utilize as many people's brains as possible"
+- "Make sure all the decisions and the alternatives are documented so everyone can follow them"
+- "Make the design document an evolving document instead of an end-to-end design"

+### The power of meeting summary emails

+- "Try writing down notes during the meeting and sending them to the invites afterward.
+Why?
+This helps you better to understand what was discussed and what decisions were made"
+- "This helps to create a seearchable documentation library.
+Our brains are not evolved to remember every detail of every decision made"
+- "Get yourself in the habit of taking notes and sharing them with stakeholders after each meeting"

+### Align, align and align

+- "The secret of success at any company is to figure out the long term vision, the short-term direction, and if you are headed in the right way to achieve setting the right direction"
+- "Make sure both you and your team are aligned with the management, division, and company.
+Align, align and align again as directions will change regularly.
+This should be a regular exercise for you"

+### The power of giving credit

+- "Even though this is one of the most important feelings we seek on a regular basis and one of the most satisfying ones, we neither do it enough"
+- "Find something useful and start giving credit to the owner either by directly telling them or spreading the love in the meetings you join.
+The more credit you give, the better"